jr-robotics/robo-gym/README.md

 # Contributing
 [back to top](#robo-gym)

+- [f4rh4ng](https://github.com/f4rh4ng): Contributed to the development of the initial Panda robot integration.

 New environments and new robots and sensors implementations are welcome!

 More details and guides on how to contribute will be added soon!